By Hugh Edwards & Rob Bee

 It’s simply the best of the lot, the easiest to use, the most flexible and the one that breaks most boundaries – it’s not tied to a complicated physical mixing desk model, and their support is just the best.
 I genuinely use all three of the big hitters for different things, and I always wish I was using Cubase.

 Why Sound Forge?
-Firstly because it’s not a subscription model and you get to keep it forever, secondly because (at least on Windows) it’s the best in terms of functionality, and thirdly because it has Auto Trim/Crop, which for VO’s is essential.
+Firstly, because it’s not a subscription model and you get to keep it forever, secondly, because it’s the best in terms of functionality, and thirdly, because it has Auto Trim/Crop, which for VO’s is essential.

 Rob says –